Are you considering dropping out of school?

 Dropping out of college might provide a chance for a new beginning.

-You have the ability to influence the course of your life and define success on your own terms.
+You can influence the course of your life and define success on your own terms.

 However, as you progress, why not look into suitable alternatives to regular colleges?